Turkish for Tourists: Essential Turkish Phrases Every Tourist Should Know

 Many people do speak English, especially college students or shop owners in tourist areas.
 Outside that Turks don’t use it enough to be helpful most of the time.
 I wouldn’t rely on English for communicating.

-How do you say hello in Turkish Language?
+How do you say hello in the Turkish Language?

 You can say hello in Turkish in a few different ways.
 Merhaba, selam, and ne haber (more like “what’s up”).